Democrats eye Supreme Court pick to revive 2022 prospects | WTOP News

 Despite that energetic push, there are risks for Biden and his party that could jeopardize any apparent political advantages born of an election-year Supreme Court vacancy.

-Replacing Breyer won’t ultimately change the court’s 6-3 conservative majority, which has stymied Biden on major priorities including his recent vaccine and testing mandate for large businesses.
+Replacing Breyer will not ultimately change the court’s 6-3 conservative majority, which has stymied Biden on major priorities including his vaccine and testing mandate for large businesses.

 And if every Senate Republican unites to oppose the nominee, the president would need to secure support from every Democrat in the chamber.
 That could potentially revive recent fights in which moderate Democratic Sens.
 Joe Manchin of West Virginia and Kyrsten Sinema bucked the party and defeated its priorities.

-“I take my Constitutional responsibility to advise and consent on a nominee to the Supreme Court very seriously,” he said.
+“I take my Constitutional responsibility to advise and consent on a nominee to the Supreme Court very seriously,” he said in a statement.
 “I look forward to meeting with and evaluating the qualifications of President Biden’s nominee to fill this Supreme Court vacancy.”

-Republicans, who privately conceded Wednesday’s development may help Democrats in the short term, were quick to signal that they would cast the nominee as too far to the left no matter whom Biden selects.
+Republicans were quick to signal that they would cast the nominee as too far to the left no matter the nominee.

+For years, the potential of shifting the court has animated Republican voters, many of whom are motivated by the goal of eroding abortion rights.
+But as the court has swung to the right, the court has become a priority for Democratic voters, too.

+In the 2020 presidential campaign, supporters of Biden and then-President Donald Trump were about as likely to say Supreme Court nominations were “the single most important factor” in their vote, with roughly 2 in 10 saying so, according to AP VoteCast.
+But Biden’s voters outpaced Trump’s in saying it was an important factor, even if not the top, 62% vs. 50%.
-Indeed, the development was most expected to influence the fight for the Senate majority, where Democrats have the slimmest possible majority.

-Vulnerable Democratic incumbents from New Hampshire to Nevada seized on the upcoming Supreme Court confirmation debate, highlighting abortion rights in particular.
+Heading into the 2022 election, the court was most expected to play a role in the fight for the Senate majority, where Democrats have the slimmest possible edge now.
+Vulnerable Democratic incumbents from New Hampshire to Nevada seized on the upcoming confirmation debate, highlighting abortion rights in particular.

-The high court’s conservative majority in December signaled openness to dramatic restrictions on abortion and may even overturn the landmark Roe v.
+In December, the court’s conservative majority signaled openness to dramatic restrictions on abortion and may even overturn the landmark Roe v.
 Wade precedent.
 A decision is expected by the summer.

-“The next justice must understand how their decisions impact the Nevadans I fight for every day, and that is especially true when it comes to women’s reproductive rights,” said Sen. Catherine Cortez Masto, the Nevada Democrat who faces a challenging reelection test in a state where voters largely support abortion rights.
+“The next justice must understand how their decisions impact the Nevadans I fight for every day, and that is especially true when it comes to women’s reproductive rights,” said Sen. Catherine Cortez Masto, D-Nev., who faces a challenging reelection test in a state where voters largely support abortion rights.

 It’s much the same dynamic in New Hampshire for Democratic Sen. Jeanne Shaheen.